 Thick and yellow and totally robust, Hokkien noodles take their origin from China but also star in popular dishes from Malaysia and Singapore.
 These noodles are whipped up from wheat flour and egg yolks (which give them that golden color).
 They can be soft and chewy when added to soups or you can fry them up until completely crispy.
 Either way, they sweep you off your feet.

-Slender and see-through, rice noodles can be found in bundles and are made primarily of rice flour and water.
-These noodles are great for quick-fire stir-fries, salads, and delicious soups that need a little more substance.
-You will often find a stash of rice noodles waiting to be slurped up in your Pad Thai.
+Made primarily of rice flour and water, rice noodles refer to another large category of the noodle world.
+These noodles come in a variety of shapes and sizes and can be found fresh or dried in bundles.
+They are great for quick-fire stir-fries, salads, and delicious soups that need a little more substance thanks to their mild flavor and soft texture.
+You will often find a stash of rice stick noodles waiting to be slurped up in your Pad Thai or vermicelli noodles accompanying your Vietnamese Bun Cha.
 Rice noodles also have a varying thickness so you can choose ribbons or threads depending on what’s cooking.

 How to Make Easy, Authentic Ramen & Noodles

 If all this talk of noodles has you wanting to chow down on some clean and delicious ramen and noodles we can have that bowl in hand without the fuss.
 One of the best things about truly authentic noodles is getting the bite and texture just right.
 Nona’s ramen noodles celebrate the perfect chew thanks to the alkaline mineral water that serves up that slurp.
 Simply add your noodles to a rolling boil and 2 minutes later you have steaming bliss.
 For those who want a burst of flavor, the freshest top tier ingredients, and the real deal at home, our noodle bowls may be quick and easy but they don’t give up a hint of gusto.